 It chills the blood.
 Barclay, realising something’s amiss, has to stop the trains behind, then venture out, alone, blinded by the dark and rain, on to a skeletal bridge and into endless blackness, not knowing if anything awaits.
 This is still an analogue world.
 Technology’s evolved enough to create a new, horrible disaster like this but not enough to provide any aid for dealing with it.
 Barclay’s only response is physical – crawling, petrified, to see what’s happened.
 It doesn’t bear thinking about.

 McGovern’s Barclay is the right man for this piece.
 He’s no hero, and that’s no criticism.
 He’s an ordinary man – pleasant, personable, uncomplicated.
 That turns out to give him the ideal perspective on the disaster.
 While the legal profession look for someone to blame, and the clergy assign it to the judgement of God, he just sees normal folk and purposeless death.
 That void into which they fell – it’s an existential metaphor.

 On that point, the play could be accused of overstretch.
-It’s been a chilling forty-five disaster play and very effective with it.
+It’s been a chilling 45 minute disaster play and very effective with it.
 To laden it with extra layers of meaning in the final minutes – there’s also another reason for Barclay’s introspection it’d be wrong to spoil – is arguably overkill.

 Equally though, it gives Barclay that extra dimension.
 He’s not just narrator, he’s a participant.
 He’s been shaped by it.
 You don’t witness what he himself describes in apocalyptic terms and escape from it with worldview intact.
 Some sense of what conclusion Barclay wants to draw is therefore necessary.
 Whether it attempts too much on that score is a moot point, but one that doesn’t detract from this haunting short play.